vaibhavkmathur/vaibhav.github.io/README.md

 *Analytics Consultant*

-- Developing an **A/B testing & measurement accelerator** for retail sector clients by deploying machine learning techniques
+- Developing an **A/B testing & measurement accelerator** using corner cases in retail sector to solve problems ranging from last mile deliveries to ad spend uplift, projected to **decrease manual work by more than 50%**

 **CPG Fortune 500 Company** | July 2021 - August 2021